 To arrive at these results, our analysis takes three steps.
 First, we verify that our additional "posterior" questions capture information similar to that of the baseline "a priori" questions.
 Second, we establish which treatments affect the posterior beliefs.
-Third, we show how we can use the information from the treatments to infer the causal effect of inflation expectations on income growth expectations, and vice versa.
+Third, we use the information from the treatments to infer the causal effect of inflation expectations on income growth expectations, and vice versa.